pugishka/file-manager/README.md

 # File manager

-Creating a file manager with additionnal organizing tools.
+Creating a file manager with additional organizing tools.